 There are three Iowa Medicaid coverage groups and corresponding programs: IA Health Link, Medicaid Fee-for-Service (FFS), and hawk-i.
 Information regarding these programs is found at this link: http://dhs.iowa.gov/sites/default/files/Comm020.pdf.
 Please note, the data presented in the link focuses on Medicaid FFS programs.

 Most of the Agency’s FFS population either falls into a premium payment coverage group or into an historically exempt population.
-Furthermore, during the 2017 legislative session it was determined that the Agency will not recognize a three month retroactive eligibility period and would eliminate this coverage entirely on October 1, 2017.
-The Agency will implement effective of the date of CMS approval.
+Furthermore, during the 2017 legislative session it was determined that the Agency will not recognize a three month retroactive eligibility period except for pregnant women (and during the 60-day period beginning on the last day of the pregnancy) and infants under one year of age, for applications filed on or after November 1, 2017.
+This includes initial applications and applications to add new household members.

 The Agency is also in the initial planning stages for implementation of an MCO passive enrollment process.
 Passive enrollment means the State assigns and enrolls Members into a managed care plan without offering an “up front” plan selection period.
 This is often referred to as an “auto-assignment process.”
 Once assigned, the Member will have opportunities to change plans.

 Table 1: Current Iowa Medicaid Population Structure